Wednesday, October 12, 2016

 But the people posting the video over the weekend were doing so to taunt Republicans who were practically tripping all over themselves trying to flee from Trump.
 Their message: They knew damn well what this guy was before they took him in.

-Some recognized the song as a 1968 hit for soul singer Al Wilson.
-The arrangement for Wilson's version of Brown's song sounds a whole lot like the one Johnny Rivers recorded a couple of years before that on his 1966 album, And I Know You Wanna Dance.
+The arrangement for Al Wilson's version of Brown's song sounds a whole lot like the one Johnny Rivers recorded a couple of years before that on his 1966 album, And I Know You Wanna Dance.